-New boarders arrive in September throughout the day before the School starts.
+New boarders arrive from 5pm on the evening before school starts.

 A list of requirements for clothing and personal items can be found on the school uniform list available from the main office.
 Boarders are encouraged to personalise their rooms and may, if they wish, provide their own bedding.